aziezahmed/podcast-player/README.rst

 Installing
 ~~~~~~~~~~

-Podcast Player is on PyPi so it can be installed with pip.
+Podcast Player is on PyPI so it can be installed with pip.

 .. code-block:: bash